 General.
-The Social Security Amendments of 1977 provided a new method for determining an individual's primary insurance amount.
-This method uses a formula based on "wage indexing" and was fully explained with interim regulations and final regulations published in the FED-ERAL REGISTER on December 29, 1978, at 43 FR 60877 and July 15, 1982, at 47 FR 30731 respectively.
-It generally applies when a worker first becomes eligible for benefits after 1978.
-The formula uses the worker's earnings after they have been adjusted, or "indexed," in proportion to the increase in average wages of all workers. "average indexed monthly earnings."
-We then compute the primary insurance amount, using the worker's average indexed monthly earnings.
+The Social Security Amendments of 1977 provided a method for computing benefits which generally applies when a worker first becomes eligible for benefits after 1978.
+This method uses the worker's "average indexed monthly earnings" to compute the primary insurance amount.
 The computation formula is adjusted automatically each year to reflect changes in general wage levels.